xorkevin/turbine/README.md

 # turbine

-a redux based authentication engine for governor
+a client authentication engine for governor